bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 And the result will be the sum of the adapter secrets, which are not theirs.
 And that's what they already decided was the pre-image for their Lightning invoice.
 Should I really have done a presentation about this?

-Audience: It's kind of cool because you're sort of changing into two-party, I mean, it's still a two-party, right?
+[Audience]: It's kind of cool because you're sort of changing into two-party, I mean, it's still a two-party, right?
 But it's sort of changing the math and stuff so there's a two-party thing, right?

-Adam Gibson: Yeah, I remember when I had this idea, I ran it by Andrew Polster on IRC, and he was like, yeah, that's really cool.
+Yeah, I remember when I had this idea, I ran it by Andrew Polster on IRC, and he was like, yeah, that's really cool.
 And I realized that this is unfairly linear signatures for the win, you know?
 It's like, it's the linearity that makes it work, because without that linearity you couldn't do that, but you're exactly right, it pretends that everyone else is one counterparty by adding them all up.
 The only caveat I'll say is, when you do stuff like this in cryptography, you have to be really careful, because the thing is, what happens if somebody tries to adversarially create their adapter point?